Kensington Church Street

 A truly great feature on the Mr Freedom clothing boutique, originally published in the Look-In Fashion Model Annual, 1971.
-Comprising of seven pages in total, with several colour fashion photographs and another five in b&w showing both the interior and the exterior of the shop, it also includes an amazingly detailed text by Laurie Kuhrt which really captures the essence of what Mr Freedom was about.
+Comprising of seven pages in total, with several colour fashion photographs and another five in black & white showing both the interior and the exterior of the shop, it also includes an amazingly detailed text by Laurie Kuhrt which really captures the essence of what Mr Freedom was about.
 All of the clothes modelled by Frederika Elizabeth Mary Lambert-Laughton (better known to her friends as 'Freddie') are from the Kensington Church Street boutique.
 The Diana Crawshaw baseball suit is of course instantly recognisable to anyone familiar with the label, and although none of the designers were credited individually in the original piece at the time, I have been able to match a few of the other outfits to their creators, thanks to Paul Gorman's book - Mr Freedom Tommy Roberts: British Design Hero which you can read about in one of my previous posts here.
 The following paragraph is a brief excerpt from the Look-In article which gives a wonderful description of the shop.